swhid/specification/Chapters/5_Core_identifiers.md

 The supported metadata is as follows:

 - author (arbitrary byte sequence, mandatory): generally contains the name and email address of the author of the revision.
 - author timestamp (decimal timestamp from the Unix epoch, mandatory): the date at which the revision was authored.
 - author timezone offset (arbitrary byte sequence): UTC offset at which the revision was authored, usually an ASCII-encoded [+/-]HHMM specification.
 - committer (arbitrary byte sequence, mandatory): generally contains the name and email address of the committer of the revision.
 - committer timestamp (decimal timestamp from the Unix epoch, mandatory): the date at which the revision was committed.
 - committer timezone offset (arbitrary byte sequence): UTC offset at which the revision was committed, usually an ASCII-encoded [+/-]HHMM specification.
 - directory (mandatory): the root directory recorded by the revision
 - parent revisions (ordered list of revisions): the immediately preceding revisions in the development timeline.
 Can be empty for an initial revision, and have multiple revisions when multiple branches of history are being merged.
 - extra headers (ordered list of byte key/value pairs): arbitrary additional metadata attached to the revision.
 The key must not contain the ASCII bytes for the space or LF characters; commonly used keys are a string of non-whitespace printable ASCII characters, such as `"encoding"` (where the value is interpreted as the encoding of the message field) or `"gpgsig"` (where the value is interpreted as an OpenPGP signature of the metadata of the revision).
 - message: the message describing the revision

 In order to compute the intrinsic identifier of a revision, it is necessary to first compute the intrinsic identifier of the root directory recorded by the revision, as well as the intrinsic identifier of all parent revisions (recursively).

 The serialization of the revision is a sequence of lines in the following order:

 - the reference to the root directory:
   - the ASCII string `"tree"` (4 bytes)
   - an ASCII space
   - the ASCII-encoded hexadecimal intrinsic identifier of the directory (40 ASCII bytes)
   - a LF
 - for each parent revision, in the order they've been provided, a reference to that revision:
   - the ASCII string `"parent"` (6 bytes)
   - an ASCII space
   - the ASCII-encoded hexadecimal intrinsic identifier of the parent revision (40 ASCII bytes)
   - a LF
 - the author line:
   - the ASCII string `"author"` (6 bytes)
   - an ASCII space
   - the string of bytes provided for the author name and email, with each LF replaced by LF followed by an ASCII space
   - an ASCII space
   - the ASCII-encoded decimal representation of the author timestamp
   - an ASCII space
   - the string of bytes provided for the author timezone offset, with each LF replaced by LF followed by an ASCII space
   - a LF
 - the committer line:
   - the ASCII string `"committer"` (9 bytes)
   - an ASCII space
   - the string of bytes provided for the committer name and email, with each LF replaced by LF followed by an ASCII space
   - an ASCII space
   - the ASCII-encoded decimal representation of the committer timestamp
   - an ASCII space
   - the string of bytes provided for the committer timezone offset, with each LF replaced by LF followed by an ASCII space
   - a LF
 - the extra header lines; for each provided key/value pair, in the order they have been provided:
   - the key
   - an ASCII space
   - the value, with each LF replaced by LF followed by an ASCII space
   - a LF
 - if the message is defined:
   - an extra LF (the message is separated from the header with two LFs)
   - the commit message as a raw string of bytes

 The intrinsic identifier of the revision is the SHA1 of the byte sequence obtained by juxtaposing

- - the ASCII string `"commit"` (without quotes),
+ - the ASCII string `"commit"` (6 bytes),
  - an ASCII space,
  - the length of the previously obtained serialization as ASCII-encoded decimal digits,
  - a NULL byte,